davidchesnut/sp-general-docs/docs/how-to-use-the-subcode-property-to-capture-error-codes.md

 ---
-title: How to: Use the SubCode Property to Capture Error Codes
+title: How to Use the SubCode Property to Capture Error Codes
 keywords: how to,howdoi,howto,subcode
 f1_keywords:
 - how to,howdoi,howto,subcode
-ms.prod: SHAREPOINT
+ms.prod: OFFICE365
 ms.assetid: 8ce4d5b2-111b-49e7-9d07-8c2c586221ec
 ---

 # How to: Use the SubCode Property to Capture Error Codes

- **Last modified:** July 20, 2011

- * **Applies to:** SharePoint Server 2013*
 Excel Services generates errors in the SOAP exception based on errors that occur in Excel Services.
 To make it easier for the developer to catch specific error conditions, an Excel Calculation Services alert has an associated error code.
-The Excel Web Services then returns the error using properties from the  **SoapException** class.
+The Excel Web Services then returns the error using properties from the **SoapException**class.

-The following examples show how to capture the error codes using the  [SubCode](http://msdn.microsoft.com/library/frlrfSystemWebServicesProtocolsSoapExceptionClassSubCodeTopic.aspx) property (http://msdn.microsoft.com/en-us/library/system.web.services.protocols.soapexception.subcode.aspx) of the **SoapException** class.
+The following examples show how to capture the error codes using the  [SubCode](http://msdn.microsoft.com/library/frlrfSystemWebServicesProtocolsSoapExceptionClassSubCodeTopic.aspx) property (http://msdn.microsoft.com/en-us/library/system.web.services.protocols.soapexception.subcode.aspx) of the**SoapException**class.
-> [!Note]
+> [!NOTE]
-> To be able to use the  **SubCode** property, you must use Microsoft Visual Studio 2005.
-The **SubCode** property does not exist in earlier versions of Visual Studio.
+> To be able to use the **SubCode**property, you must use Microsoft Visual Studio 2005.
+The**SubCode**property does not exist in earlier versions of Visual Studio.